|A party wishing to have a settlement conference, should follow the following procedures:

 - To be admitted Pro Hac Vice for purposes of MDL 875, no formal motion is required.
-However, to be admitted Pro Hac Vice for purposes of MDL 875, each attorney must register on ECF and submit a $40 check to the Court (see above).
-See also Rules of Procedure of the Judicial Panel on Multidistrict Litigation 1.4 ("Any attorney of record in any action transferred under Section 1407 may continue to represent his or her client in any district court of the United States to which such action is transferred.
+However, to be admitted Pro Hac Vice for purposes of MDL 875, each attorney must register on ECF (see above).
+See also Amended Administrative Order No. 23, and Rules of Procedure of the Judicial Panel on Multidistrict Litigation 1.4 ("Any attorney of record in any action transferred under Section 1407 may continue to represent his or her client in any district court of the United States to which such action is transferred.
 Parties to any action transferred under Section 1407 are not required to obtain local counsel in the district to which such action is transferred.")

 - 3. What happens after my case is transferred to the EDPA?

 - A status and scheduling conference will be promptly set, and a scheduling order will be subsequently entered.

 - 4. What occurs at the status and scheduling conference?